Skip to content

 How old are the Nazca Lines?

-UNESCO primarily dates the geoglyphs to the period from approximately 500 BC to 500 AD.
+UNESCO primarily dates the geoglyphs to the period from about 500 BC to 500 AD.

 Can you see the Nazca Lines from the ground?